akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 From the corner of the hall, near the screens passage, a harp began to play.
 The musician was a young woman from a nearby village, her voice low and clear, singing a lay of lost love and distant hills.
 Godfrey, standing by the door, recognised the tune – one his mother had taught him, though he did not say so.
 Beatrice caught his eye and smiled.

 Henry paused, a piece of bread halfway to his mouth, and listened.
 When the song ended, he turned to Harold.
-"You have music here," he said.
-"The Queen would approve.
-She sent word ahead, I think – or perhaps she has spies even in the forest."
-He grinned.
-"The hall may be small, Rauthulfr, but you keep it well.
-The bread is better than my own baker’s, and the ale has a kick I did not expect.
-I shall have to send my cook to learn from your daughter."
+“You keep a good house, Rauthulfr.
+The Queen notes the music; I note the grain.
+This bread is of better yield than my own baker’s, and your ale has a sharper account than I expected.
+I may have to send my cook to learn from your daughter."

 Beatrice could not help hearing fragments, even as she served.